urban-wombat/gotables/README.md

     "Uranus"   15.000     84.0    27     6 "upon"
     "Neptune"  17.000    164.0    13     7 "nine ... porcupines"

 Most of the Go builtin data types can be used.
-(But not yet: complex64, complex128, rune.)
+(But not yet: complex64, complex128.)

 Here is a simple program that parses the table into a gotables.Table and echoes it back out: